Chomolungma/Embedded-Deep-Learning/docker.md

 # To check if the program is still running
 $ ps aux | grep nvidia-docker-plugin
 ```
-Q: My IP address is not showing.
-How do I find my IP address?
+<b>Q: My IP address is not showing.
+How do I find my IP address?</b>
 <p>A:
 ```
 $ sudo ipconfig eth0 down